WheteThunger/NoEngineParts/README.md

 - `noengineparts.preset.tier5` -- Even higher quality
 - `noengineparts.preset.tier6` -- Extremely high quality

+### How ownership works

+**There is no such thing as car ownership in the vanilla Rust.** You will need another plugin to assign ownership to cars in order for the permissions in this plugin to be effective.

-Note: Vanilla Rust does not currently assign player ownership to vehicles, meaning only plugins do it.
-Most plugins that spawn cars for specific players will already assign that player as the owner.
-For other cars, players can obtain ownership using the [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership) plugin.
+Car ownership is determined by the `OwnerID` property of the car, which is usually a player's Steam ID, or `0` for no owner.
+Most plugins that spawn cars for a player (such as [Craft Car Chassis](https://umod.org/plugins/craft-car-chassis) and [Spawn Modular Car](https://umod.org/plugins/spawn-modular-car)) will assign that player as the owner.
+For cars spawned by the vanilla game, it's recommended to use [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership) to allow players to claim them with a command on cooldown.

 ## Configuration